yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 1. Max heap: most heap in programming languafe is min heap.
 So we use Counter with negative to do the count.
 2. Question summary
     - Basic:
         - Use array design heap
     - Top K questions (You may sort to solve these problems):
         - #973.
 K Closest Points to Origin
         - #703.
 Kth Largest Element in a Stream
         - #215.
 Kth Largest Element in an Array (alike 703)
         - #347.
 Top K Frequent Elements
         - #692.
 Top K Frequent Words (advanced of #347)
         - #451.
 Sort Characters By Frequency (advanced of #347)
     - Interval arrays:
         - #253.
-Meeting Rooms II (priority queue)
+Meeting Rooms II (priority queue), note that #252.
+Meeting Rooms is only sorting problems

 ### **7.4 Common mistake points**